Multnomah Safe Rest Village

 MSRV is being transitioned to a Recovery-focused shelter

 The City is currently in the design phase but intends to transition the MSRV to a recovery/sobriety focused shelter.
 In general, that means that shelter participants at this site will be individuals who actively choose to move towards sobriety and will have access to recovery-specific services on-site.
-We do not yet have a timeline, and have limited operational details to share, but hope we can have more to share at the July MNA meeting.
+We do not yet have a timeline, and have limited operational details to share,

 -